open-source-tabletop/cadence-wargame-system/collections/_modules/fracture.md

 ---
 title: Fracture
 ---

-Fracture is a sci-fi tabletop wargame made with the [Cadence Wargame System](https://cadence.games) suitable for a large variety of miniatures.
-It is a great entry point for players coming from other games with existing armies but is not designed as a 1:1 proxy for those games.
+In the wake of the cataclysmic event known as the Fracture, the boundaries between dimensions have begun to break down, revealing a multiverse teeming with untold potential and peril.
+In this shifting tapestry of realities, powerful factions are thrown into a battle for survival and supremacy, each harnessing the boundless energy of fractured dimensions to forge their destiny.

+Fracture is a sci-fi wargame made with the [Cadence Wargame System](https://cadence.games), set in an open-ended setting, players have the freedom to create their own unique faction from several core types, using any miniatures they want.
+Customize your forces, adapt your strategy, and tell your own stories.

 If you would like to contribute to the development of Fracture please [visit the Fracture Github Project page](https://github.com/open-source-tabletop/fracture)

+> Fracture is a great entry point for players coming from other sci-fi games with existing armies but is not designed as a 1:1 proxy for those games.

 ## Playing Fracture